Titus cut

-A Titus cut or coiffure à la Titus was a hairstyle for men and women popular at the end of the 18th century in France and England.
+A Titus cut or coiffure à la Titus, also known as coiffure à la victime (Haircut of the Victim), was a hairstyle for men and women popular at the end of the 18th century in France and England.
 The style consisted of a short layered cut, typically with curls.
 It was supposedly popularized in 1791 by the French actor François-Joseph Talma who played Titus in a Parisian production of Voltaire's Brutus.

 The Titus cut was considered a radical departure from the large elaborate hairstyles and wigs that were popular during the last quarter of the 18th century.
 As a simple "classical" style, free from aristocratic excess, it was associated with the French Revolution and popular among those who supported it.
 Although initially a men's style, it was soon adopted by women as well.
 The Journal de Paris reported in 1802 that "more than half of elegant women were wearing their hair or wig à la Titus."
 The style spread to England as well, where it was often called coiffure à la guillotine in reference to the beheadings of the French Revolution.
 Although the style remained popular into the 19th century, by the 1810s it had fallen out of fashion.